Fiddle Leaf Fig Care

 PRO TIP: Every three months, rinse your plant’s leaves with room temperature water.
 This helps remove any dust that’s accumulated, ensuring they’re able to absorb and photosynthesize sunlight more efficiently.

-The Fiddle Leaf Fig likes its soil to be kept consistently evenly moist, with a brief drying out period between waterings, as it comes from an area of the world that gets very dry between rain.
+The Fiddle Leaf Fig likes its soil to be kept consistently, evenly moist with a brief drying out period between waterings as it comes from an area of the world that gets very dry between rain storms.
 Water it thoroughly whenever the top 2” of soil have dried.
-Allowing the soil to dry more than a few inches will lead to leaf loss, so be sure to check in with the soil regularly until you develop a routine with your plant.
+Allowing the soil to dry deep to the lower root system will lead to leaf loss, so be sure to check in with the soil regularly until you develop a routine with your plant.
 In contrast, too much moisture in the soil can lead to root rot and also cause leaves to drop.

 We highly recommend potting your Fiddle Leaf, as it is a challenging plant to keep alive long term in its nursery pot — however make sure to pot it in a permanent planter with plenty of soil mass and crucially, drainage.
 If your Fiddle Leaf Fig is planted in a container without a drainage hole, you must be very careful not to overwater.
-In this scenario we suggest allowing your Fiddle Leaf Fig to dry out slightly more between waterings.
+In this scenario we suggest allowing your Fiddle Leaf Fig to dry out slightly more between waterings and use a soil probe to see how damp the soil is at the root level before watering.
 These plants do particularly well in our self watering containers!

 Frequently Asked Questions